padmapuli/Data-Analysis-Power-BI-/README.md

 # Process
    Two dashboards are created.
 First dahboard shows visualizations on monthly and daily trends of total orders, percentage of sales by pizza category and pizza size.
 Second dashboard shows the visualizations of both top and bottom 5 pizzas based on revenue, quantity and orders.
-KPI"S are also shown in the dashboards.
-Add slicers for the fields pizza category and order date.
+KPI"S are also shown in the dashboards.Slicers are added for the fields pizza category and order date.

- **INSIGHTS: Pizza Sales are higher during fridays and weekends.
+ **INSIGHTS**: Pizza Sales are higher during fridays and weekends.
 Maximum orders are in the month of January and July.
 Pizza category of classic and large
              size pizza contributes to maximum sales.

+ **CONCLUSION**: The Thai Chicken Pizza contributes to maximum revenue where as The Brie Carrie Pizza contributes to minimum revenue.
+These insights will be
+                  helpful for the company to make decissions on how to improve the sales and revenue.